 What kind of people use Pee Cloths for Women and Bidet Cloths for Everyone?

-These are the latest natural products for people with a healthy lifestyle.
-Our customers include respected business leaders; homeowners who want a set in each of their four bathrooms; some of the thousands of Americans a day who are currently adding bidets and bidet seats to their homes; adventurous couples and families who see the country by RV each summer; Tiny Home owners; and outdoor athletes.
+These are the latest natural product for people with a healthy lifestyle.
+Our customers include respected business leaders; homeowners who want a set in all four bathrooms; some of the thousands of Americans adding bidet seats to their homes; adventurous couples seeing the country by RV; tiny home owners; and outdoor athletes.
 A Congresswoman and a Mayor have gone cloth with us too.
 They’re devoted to PeeCloths.COM because of our national leadership using upcycled fabrics.